Brian Clarke and Linda McCartney: Collaborations, 1994–1999

-Between 1995 and 1998, Brian and Linda McCartney collaborated on three series of stained glass artworks combining traditionally mouthblown glass and black and white photography through a novel process of silk-screening they devised.
-These series, principally autonomous pieces, also include architecturally-set panels they gifted to and installed in the Hammersmith Hospital Cancer Centre and the Rye Memorial Hospital and Care Centre.
+Between 1994 and 1998, Brian and Linda McCartney collaborated on three series of stained glass artworks combining traditionally mouthblown glass and black and white photography through a novel process of silk-screening they devised.
+These series, principally autonomous pieces, also include panels they gifted to and installed in the Hammersmith Hospital Cancer Centre, London, and windows for the Rye Memorial Hospital and Care Centre.
 Their works up to 1997 were the subject of a book, Collaborations, and a joint exhibition of their work together was held at Vitromusée Romont (the Swiss National Museum of Stained Glass) shortly before Linda's death, and at the Deutsches Glasmalerei-Museum, in Linnich, posthumously.
 The final series of their works together, though unpublished, was completed in 1999.
+Linda and Brian had previously worked together on projects including the cover art of Paul McCartney's albums Tug of War and Flowers in the Dirt, the 1992/3 New World Tour stage sets, and the book Linda McCartney's Sixties: Portrait of an Era.

 "Linda McCartney, working with her friend, the artist Brian Clarke, is helping to spearhead a revival of an art form that has been dormant for more than 100 years - stained-glass photography.
 They have been secretly working for three years on reviving the technique, which was last in vogue in the 1880s, and which Clarke has experimented with once before.
 They have now produced a number of stained glass photographs, including a set of portraits of Sir Paul McCartney as well as other celebrities, friends, flowers and urban landscapes.